 One of our growing aspects that the adults really tune into is the erratic, challenging emotions that take over our personalities.
 We get called ‘childish’ and ‘melodramatic’.
-What our parents have got to understand is that our brain is not only growing at a quick pace but also experiences a moment of trying to find itself.
+What our parents have to understand is that our brain is not only growing at a quick pace but also experiences a moment of trying to find itself.
 Becoming teenagers feels like we have to abandon everything we knew as a child and start afresh.
-We have to enter a completely alien world with responsibilities, exams and out of control hormones.
+We have to enter a completely alien world with responsibilities, exams and out-of-control hormones.
 As it turns out, the part of the brain that controls reasoning (the frontal part) is not yet fully developed.
 This is why some of the decisions we make might seem irresponsible or a bit stupid, as they would say.

 However, the reasoning part of the brain is not the only part of our brain that is still developing.
-The speech area of our brain is not yet fully developed and so is, for the time being, controlled by the ‘gut reaction’.
+The speech area of our brain is not yet fully developed, and so is, for the time being, controlled by the ‘gut reaction’.
 It’s a very reactive part of the brain that responds to feelings of fear and danger.
 This might be why teenagers have a tendency to say the first thing that comes to mind.
 This kind of control is similar to the way we read facial expressions.
-Which is why, same as speech, we may misinterpret situations without meaning to.
+This is why, same as speech, we may misinterpret situations without meaning to.
 Making some people very annoyed.

 What’s good about all of this is if you had a childhood with lots of fun and exciting experiences, then a secure foundation has been set to help you through the challenges our teenage brains experience during development.
 However, if you had a bit of a difficult childhood where your brain had to cope with hard circumstances, then during your teenage development, especially during your growth spurt, parts of your brain will be very reactive and sensitive to these changes.
-What you would need is to have calmed, understanding adults to help your brain understand and mature to help with reasoning and decision making.
+What you would need is to have calm, understanding adults to help your brain understand and mature to help with reasoning and decision-making.

-Adapted by Lily, Age 16.
+– Adapted by Lily, Age 16.

 The Centre for the Developing Child at Harvard University has made a series of excellent videos, less than 2 minutes each, about the developing brain.

-The first, Experiences build brain architecture, is a general introduction to the development of the brain.
+The first, Experiences Build Brain Architecture, is a general introduction to the development of the brain.
 The second one shows how important the interaction between the baby and their parents is for encouraging brain development.

 Experiences build brain architecture (YouTube) http://www.youtube.com/watch?v=VNNsN9IJkws

-Serve and returns interactions shapes brain circuitry (You Tube) http://www.youtube.com/watch?v=m_5u8-QSh6A
+Serve and returns interactions shape brain circuitry (YouTube) http://www.youtube.com/watch?v=m_5u8-QSh6A